reverb256/vibe-llm/README.md

-# Vibe-LLM: Enterprise-Grade Local AI Inference Server
+# Vibe-LLM: AI Code Router

 ## Overview
-Vibe-LLM is a modular, GPU-accelerated AI inference server with OpenAI-compatible endpoints.
-It supports:
+Vibe-LLM is a modular, GPU-accelerated AI inference server and code router.
+It dynamically selects the best LLM or tool for coding tasks, enhances prompts with RAG (Retrieval Augmented Generation), and integrates with IDEs like VS Code (Continue.dev) or VOID IDE.
-- Local vLLM backend (GPU inference)
-- HuggingFace (remote, with dynamic task support)
-- IO Intelligence (remote/agent)
-- RAG (Retrieval-Augmented Generation) and Knowledge Graph integration
-- Secure proxying of all external requests via vLLM
-- Auto-discovery and unified registry of all models and agents
-- Smart routing and graceful fallback

-## Features
+## Features (MVP)
-- **OpenAI-compatible API**: Drop-in replacement for OpenAI endpoints
-- **Unified Model/Agent Registry**: Auto-discovers and merges models/agents from all providers
-- **Smart Routing**: Selects the best model for each request, with fallback
+- **Smart Model Routing**: Dynamically chooses the best LLM based on task type, latency, accuracy, and cost
-- **Enterprise Security**: All external calls are proxied and sanitized
+- **Task Classifier**: Lightweight classifier to identify code generation, debugging, refactoring, etc.
+- **RAG Integration**: Uses ChromaDB or Faiss for local vector search, plus optional web search
-- **RAG & Knowledge Graph**: Integrates with advanced RAG MCP servers and Neo4j for code validation and hallucination detection
+- **Tool Coordination (MCP)**: Integrates with Context7 and custom tools for web search, shell, and file access
-- **Extensible**: Easily add new providers, tasks, or RAG strategies
+- **OpenAI-Compatible API**: Drop-in replacement for OpenAI endpoints
+- **IDE Integration**: Works with Continue.dev and VOID IDE out of the box
+- **FOSS & Local First**: Supports open source models (Ollama, vLLM), local deployment, and easy customization

 ## Quick Start
 1. **Clone the repository**